On structures of the ring of arithmetical functions: prime ideals and beyond: Prime ideals in

 \begin{prop} The Krull dimension of $\mathcal{A}$ is infinite. \end{prop}

-\begin{proof} In addition to being able to construct an infinite ascending chain of non-prime ideals as in Proposition \ref{nnd}, from Proposition \ref{prime_subsets} and Corollary \ref{same prime ideal} we see that we can construct an infinite ascending chain of prime ideals such that each one is a proper subset of the next, in particular where $\pi_k$ refers to the $k^{th}$ prime in $\mathds{N}$.
+\begin{proof} In addition to being able to construct an infinite ascending chain of non-prime ideals as in proposition \ref{nnd}, from proposition \ref{prime_subsets} and corollary \ref{same prime ideal} we see that we can construct an infinite ascending chain of prime ideals such that each one is a proper subset of the next, in particular where $\pi_k$ refers to the $k^{th}$ prime in $\mathds{N}$.
+These ideals are properly contained in one another since if $m \geqslant 2$ and $q$ is a prime not dividing $m$, then we have $\delta_q \in P_{mq} \backslash P_m$.
 We can also construct an infinite descending chain of prime ideals, in particular Thus, the Krull dimension of $\mathcal{A}$ is infinite. \end{proof}

+\begin{rem} Note that the ring $\mathcal{A}$ is not Noetherian now follows from the above result.
+However, the independent proof of it in Proposition \ref{nnd} gives the construction of an infinite chain of ideals different from in Proposition \ref{kdi}. \end{rem}

 \begin{rem} It is easy to see that if $f$ is invertible, then $\langle f \rangle$ is not a prime ideal.
 Therefore, the set of principal prime ideals is a (proper) subset of the set of non-invertible elements of $\mathcal{A}$.
-Notice that the unique maximal ideal $\mathfrak{m}$ of $\mathcal{A}$ is not finitely-generated.
-Otherwise, all ideals of $\mathcal{A}$ would also be finitely-generated, a contradiction to the fact that $\mathcal{A}$ is not Noetherian (see Corollary \ref{nnd}). \end{rem}
+Using Corollary \ref{JQ_infinitely_generated}, we can note that the unique maximal ideal $\mathfrak{m}$ of $\mathcal{A}$ is not finitely generated since $J_{\emptyset} =\mathfrak{m}$. \end{rem}